pes10k/web-api-manager/contributing/ADDING_STANDARDS.md

 simple.
 All the standards are documented in the `sources/standards` directory in the [repo](https://github.com/snyderp/web-api-manager/tree/master/sources).
 Each JSON file in this directory describes a standard.
-The structure of the JSON file is mostly self-explanatory, except for the `subsection_number` and `subsection_name` keys, which are used for enabling blocking just a subsection of a larger standard (e.g. the canvas API, which is part of the larger HTML5 standard).
+The structure of the JSON file is mostly self-explanatory, except for the `id` key (which is a fixed identifier for the standard, so that the user-facing name of the standard can be changed if needed without effecting stored values) and the `category` key (which is a reference to a category defined in `add-on/lib/categories.js`).

 Adding a new standard starts by creating a new JSON file in `sources/standards`.
 If we were going to describe a new standard called `Example API`, we'd create